Observation of medium-induced yield enhancement and acoplanarity broadening of low-$p_\mathrm{T}$ jets from measurements in pp and central Pb$-$Pb collisions at $\sqrt{s_{\rm NN}}=5.02$ TeV

-Measurements of medium-induced jet angular deflection and modification of jet substructure have been proposed to elucidate the microscopic structure of the QGP~\cite{Appel:1985dq,Blaizot:1986ma,DEramo:2018eoy}.
-Jet scattering off QGP quasi-particles is the partonic analog to Rutherford scattering of $\alpha$ particles, which revealed the existence of the atomic nucleus ~\cite{Rutherford:1911zz}.
-However, such jet deflection measurements are challenging in the heavy-ion collision environment, due to the large and complex uncorrelated background.
+Measurements of medium-induced jet angular deflection and substructure modification may elucidate microscopic QGP structure ~\cite{Appel:1985dq,Blaizot:1986ma,DEramo:2018eoy}.
+Jet scattering off of QGP quasi-particles is the partonic analog to Rutherford scattering off of atomic nuclei ~\cite{Rutherford:1911zz}.
+However, such measurements are challenging in heavy-ion collisions, due to large uncorrelated background.
 This is especially the case for jets with low transverse momentum (\pTjet), for which deflection effects may be sizable.